khaled-ma-seleem/obmnl-flask_assignment/README.md

-an app to make simple CRUD operations using Flask
+##Simple CRUD operations using Flask